taylorhayduk/developertownwars/README.md

 This project is a part of a take-home assessment for the Star Wars challenge.
 It's built using Next.js and adheres to the back-ends for front-ends (BFF) pattern for its architecture.
 The application features a rudimentary authentication system and provides information on Star Wars starships and manufacturers.

+## Deployment

+This project is deployed on Vercel and is available at [developertownwars.vercel.app](https://developertownwars.vercel.app/).

 ## Features

 - **Authentication System**: A simple authentication system is implemented in `auth.ts`, utilizing JWT for session encryption and decryption.
 It currently allows a single, hard-coded user.